Managing MCAS

 Due to the variation in triggers, mediator release and symptoms across individuals with MCAS, a medical treatment that works for one person may not work for another and the response to treatment is not always predictable.

+The availability of treatments varies, and some treatments are reserved only for the most severe cases of MCAS.
 There is hope for the possibility of personalised MCAS treatment in the future, where prescriptions are tailored to a person’s specific cause, triggers and symptoms, but further research is required to achieve this.

-An added complication for the treatment of MCAS arises from the possibility that some drugs (or the additives or preservatives in them) can be triggers for MCAS and this may cause an adverse reaction to a medicine.
 This can make it a lengthier and more complicated process to identify a successful medical treatment regimen for someone with MCAS.
 However, with a dedicated ‘trial and error’ approach, under careful medical guidance, many people with MCAS are eventually able to find a medical management process that works for them.

 There is more information about specific medications which can be used to treat MCAS which you can share with your medical team here.